Whether you are a freelancer or a business, you need a website to present your offers and establish your brand.

 It is important for the title tag and meta description to indicate accurately what the page is about, in a way that’s attractive to the target audience.
 That makes them actually pick this link out of the 10 they see in the search results, click on it, and visit the page.

-A good way to optimize your site for the right and relevant keywords is to do your keyword research first, with a comprehensive tool like SEMRush.
-It also has plenty of beginner-friendly toolkits like Content Marketing, SEO, which give the data to make the right decisions.
-And if you need help, they also provide recommendations with tools like the SEO Writing Assistant.
+A good way to optimize your site for the right and relevant keywords is to do your keyword research first, with a comprehensive SEO tool like Semrush.
+Find keywords your competitors are ranking for, and identify new keywords with high potential to rank you higher.

 11. Use an attractive web design.

-To encourage your website visitors to come back to your site and also encourage others to visit your site, make sure your website design is attractive for your audience and matches your brand.
+To encourage your website visitors to come back to your site and also encourage others to visit your site, make sure your website design is attractive for your audience and matches your brand attributes.

 12. Optimize your visual SEO.